View Source Specialized Decodes

-When performance is of highest priority and you are interested in a limited part of the ASN.1 encoded message before deciding what to do with the rest of it, an option is to decode only this small part.
-The situation can be a server that has to decide the addressee of a message.
+When performance is of highest priority and one is interested in a limited part of the ASN.1 encoded message before deciding what to do with the rest of it, an option is to decode only a part of the message.
+This situation can be a server that has to decide the addressee of a message.
 The addressee can be interested in the entire message, but the server can be a bottleneck that you want to spare any unnecessary load.

 • Exclusive decode